rimanshu/machine-learning-case-study-approach/README.md

  * Recommender systems

  * Deep learning - image search

+1. A numbered list
+	1. A nested numbered list
+	2. Which is numbered
+2. Which is numbered

 have been studied by case and python code for each using public datasets is implemented.